 About Oncology Pharmacist Support

-UT Health Austin’s Livestrong Cancer Institutes currently provides care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with gastrointestinal, head and neck, hematologic, and lung cancers.
+UT Health Austin’s Livestrong Cancer Institutes currently provides care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with breast, gastrointestinal, head and neck, hematologic, and lung cancers.

 Depending on your treatment plan, you may have an opportunity to work with our oncology pharmacist.
 An oncology pharmacist has expert knowledge in medication used to treat cancer and works with patients and their loved ones on understanding the disease, assessing the right medications, and avoiding unwanted drug interactions or toxicity.

 Oncology patients who receive chemotherapy as part of their treatment plan will work directly with our oncology pharmacist to understand their chemotherapy regimen, possible side effects, and potential risks.

 Our oncology pharmacist also works with patients to provide supportive care, which may include support for pain, nausea, vomiting, constipation, diarrhea, anemia, depression, fatigue, or other treatment-related symptoms.